-(c) [The map shall include information sufficient to allow the Department to analyze the distribution system and determine quantity, pressure and direction of flow from the sources to the customers, and shall include the type and size of pipes within the distribution system.]
-The map shall be [updated] reviewed by the water supplier at least annually and updated as necessary.
+(c) [The map shall include information sufficient to allow the Department to analyze the distribution system and determine quantity, pressure and direction of flow from the sources to the customers, and shall include the type and size of pipes within the distribution system.
+The map shall be updated at least annually.]
+The map shall be reviewed by the water supplier at least annually and updated as necessary.
 Water suppliers may meet this requirement by maintaining a calibrated hydraulic model instead of paper maps.

 § 109.708.
-[Planned] System service [interruptions] and auxiliary power.
+[Planned service interruptions] System service and auxiliary power.

 (a) System service.
-No later than the dates specified in paragraphs (1) - (3), a community water supplier shall ensure operation of the sources, treatment and pumping facilities necessary to ensure that safe and potable water is continuously supplied to users in accordance with the requirements of subsection (b) or (c) or both.
-A continuous supply of safe and potable water is one that meets all applicable MCLs, MRDLs and treatment techniques specified in § 109.202 (relating to state MCLs, MRDLs and treatment technique requirements) and is sufficient to maintain system pressure as specified in § 109.607 (relating to pressures) throughout the distribution system.

-(1) By (Editor's note: The blank refers to a date 12 months after the effective date of this rulemnaking.), for systems serving 3,300 or fewer persons.
+No later than the dates specified in paragraphs (1)-(3), a community water supplier shall SUBMIT A CERTIFICATION ON A CERTIFICATION FORM PROVIDED BY THE DEPARTMENT VERIFYING COMPLETION OF THE UNINTERRUPTED SYSTEM SERVICE PLAN (USSP) WHICH WAS COMPLETED USING THE USSP FORM PROVIDED BY THE DEPARTMENT TO ensure operation of the sources, treatment and pumping facilities necessary to ensure that safe and potable water is continuously supplied to users in accordance with subsection (b) or (c), or both.
+A continuous supply of safe and potable water is one that meets all applicable MCLs, MRDLs and treatment techniques specified in § 109.202 (relating to State MCLs, MRDLs and treatment technique requirements) and is sufficent to maintain system pressure specified in § 109.607 (relating to pressures) throughout the distribution system.
+(1) By (Editor's Note: The blank refers to 1 YEAR after the effective date of adoption of this proposed FINAL-FORM rulemaking.), for systems serving 3,300 or fewer persons.

-(2) By (Editor's note: The blank refers to a date 24 months after the effective date of this rulemaking.), for systems serving 3,301-10,000 persons.
+(2) By (Editor's Note: The blank refers to 2 YEARS after the effective date of adoption of this proposed FINAL-FORM rulemaking.), for systems serving 3,301-10,000 persons.

-(3) By (Editor's note: The blank refers to a date 36 months after the effective date of this rulemaking.), for systems serving greater than 10,000 persons.
+(3) By (Editor's Note: The blank refers to 3 YEARS after the effective date of adoption of this proposed FINAL-FORM rulemaking.), for systems serving greater than 10,000 persons.

-(b) Auxiliary power.
+(b) Auxiliary power AND ALTERNATE PROVISIONS.
 System service must be provided through one or more of the following methods: